rnabioco/molb-7950/README.md

 Use `quarto render` or `quarto preview` locally to inspect content prior to commit / push.
 A Github Action builds the site automatically unless you include `[ci skip]` in the commit message.

+After a significant update (i.e., uploading a lot of class material), you should `quarto render` the entire site, and then commit & push the contents of the `_freeze` directory, which will enable rendering of only changed materials relative to that build.

 ## File structure